Kong/kong/UPGRADE.md

 ## Upgrade from `0.x` to `1.0.x`

-Kong 1.0 is a major upgrade, and includes a number of new features as well as breaking changes.
+Kong 1.0 is a major upgrade, and includes several new features as well as breaking changes.

 This version introduces **a new schema format for plugins**, **changes in